Firewall Integration Offline

 - Firewall rule disabled or removed: The firewall rule that pulls from external blocklists no longer exists or has been disabled.

-- BLaaS credentials invalid: The basic auth credentials configured in the firewall for accessing the BLaaS endpoint is incorrect, expired, or has been regenerated.
+- BLaaS credentials invalid: The Basic Auth credentials configured in the firewall for the BLaaS endpoint are incorrect, expired, or were regenerated.

 - Network connectivity issues: The firewall cannot reach the BLaaS endpoint due to network problems, DNS issues, or routing failures.